SpectralWizard/Epic-Seven-Secret-Shop-Refresh/README.md

 3. BlueStacks 5 key mapped
 4. BlueStacks 5 must be opened in your main display

+## Settings
+Edit python script for these settings.
+It's commented in the code so just read that.

+The only classes you could tweak is UserSettings, FileNames, and Keys.

+For keys, refer to https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes

+The sleep durations have been customised to my OWN internet so if your internet is not stable you may need to tweak all the sleeps accordingly.
+Do not set below these numbers.

 ## Mapping Instructions
 You need to map 11 keys to BS5 in the refresh shop.

 ### 9 Repeated tap buttons and swipe